shub-kris/aleph-alpha-challenge/README.md

 ## Improvements

-The system can be further improved by incorporating additional features such as a reranker, hybrid search, and explicit feedback from the agents using the system.
+The system can be further improved by incorporating the following:

+- **Embed Resolution**: The `Resolution` field can also be used to further refine the search as it also contains valuable information regarding a ticket.
+The embeddings of the `Resolution` field can be concatenated with the embeddings of the `Issue` and `Description` fields to provide a more comprehensive search mechanism.

 - **Smaller Language Model**: For calculating the embeddings I utilized the `luminous-base` LLM which contains `13B` parameters.
-It will perform really good but I expect smaller models like `distilbert-base-uncased` which contains `66M` parameters to also do a nice job.
+It performs nicely but I expect smaller models like `distilbert-base-uncased` or `sentence-transformers` which contains some million parameters to also do a nice job.
 The advantage is the retrieval and embeddings can be faster compared to abigger LLM that contains billions parameters.
 So, I would have played with smaller models to see how they perform.

 - **Vector databases**: For storing the embeddings of the `old_tickets` data I utilised the `pandas DataFrame` but it won't scale as it is stored in memory.
 The system can be scaled by utilizing vector databases such as `Qdrant`, `Weaviate`, or others that can handle large-scale embeddings and provide efficient retrieval mechanisms.

-- **Evaluation**: Qualitative Evaluation of the develop solution is a good first start.
-But, I would have also looked into doing a quantitative evaluation by calculating Information Retrieval metrics such as Mean Reciprocal Rank(MRR), Normalized Discounted Cumulative Gain (NDCG) and others to measure the performance of the system.
-I would have leveraged a LLM to build such a evaluation dataset.
+Using these vector databases, the similarity search will also be faster as their implementation is faster than the brute force search.

 - **Reranker**: The system can be further improved by incorporating a reranker that reorders the retrieved tickets.

 - **Hybrid Search**: The solution can also be improved by leveraging additional search such as text search based on BM25 or ElasticSearch to provide a hybrid search mechanism.
 This can help in providing a more diverse set of results.
 A lot of vector databases also provide this kind of support out of the box.

-- **Feedback Mechanism**: Incorporating an explicit feedback mechanism where agents can provide feedback on the relevance of the retrieved tickets can help in improving the system over time.
+- **Evaluation**: Qualitative Evaluation of the develop solution is a good first start.
+But, I would have also looked into doing a quantitative evaluation by calculating Information Retrieval metrics such as Mean Reciprocal Rank(MRR), Normalized Discounted Cumulative Gain (NDCG) and others to measure the performance of the system.
+I would have leveraged a LLM to build such a evaluation dataset.